hadi-heydarzade89/motorola/public_html/wp-content/plugins/wp-rest-api-authentication/README.txt

 == Custom Built REST API Endpoints ==
 * The plugin **supports authentication for your own built custom REST API routes/endpoints**.
 You can secure these API endpoints using the plugin’s highly secured authentication methods.
 == External/Third-party plugin API endpoints integration in WordPress ==
-* These integrations can be used to fetch/update the data from the third-party side into the WordPress that can be used to display it on the WordPress site as well as this data can be processed further to use with any other plugin or WordPress events.
+* These integrations can be used to fetch/update the data from the third-party side into the WordPress that can be used to display it on the WordPress site as well and this data can be processed further to use with any other plugin or WordPress events.

 == FEATURES ==